 Where to Stay in Puerto Natales, Chile

-Most people have probably never heard of Puerto Natales, Chile.
-But if you’re researching a trip to Patagonia: chances are, you have.
-That’s because it’s the closest city to Torres del Paine National Park ~ one of Patagonia’s major highlights.
-The hike to the “Towers” of Torres del Paine is the #1 favorite hike of my life….because the pay-off at the end is SO huge.
-Unless you’re staying inside the National Park (which can be expensive), it’s best to stay in nearby Puerto Natales, & bus or drive into the park.
+If you’re researching a trip to Patagonia: chances are, the charming city of Puerto Natales is on your radar.
+It’s the closest major city to Torres del Paine National Park ~ one of Patagonia’s highlights.
+The hike to the Towers of Torres del Paine (pictured below) is the #1 favorite hike of my life….because the pay-off at the end of the hike is SO huge.
+Unless you’re staying in the park, it’s more affordable to stay in Puerto Natales, & then bus or drive into the park.
 So let’s find out where to stay in Puerto Natales

 Where to Stay in Puerto Natales, The Ultimate South America Bucket List, Hiking the Iconic Mirador Las Torres on a Budget, Girl Who Travels the World